Translation in Malaysia

 Additional well-known scholars in the Malay language are Munsyi Abdullah (known as ‘Bapa Sastera Melayu Moden’) and Asmah Haji Omar (Malay grammar expert after Za’ba).
 Among the popular works of Asmah Haji Omar are Essays on Malaysian Linguistics, An Introduction to Malay Grammar, Susur Galur Bahasa Melayu and Ensiklopedia Bahasa Melayu.

 The Malay language is regulated by the Institute of Language and Literature Malaysia (Dewan Bahasa dan Pustaka).
-Dewan Bahasa dan Pustaka is the government body responsible for coordinating the use of the Malay language and literature in Malaysia and it is of great help for any English to Malay translator when providing translation into Malay or English.
+This is the government body which has the role of cordinating the use of the Malay language and literature and it is of great help for any English to Malay translator when providing translation into Malay or English.
 The government body has the sole authority to enact specific policies relating to the Malay language.

 We hope you now have some basic knowledge about the Malay language.
 Our translation firm in Malaysia can help you with your translation needs, so please don’t hesitate to contact us today!